wavefrontHQ/docs/pages/doc/logging_overview.md

     Specify the following optional attributes as needed.
 If your log shipper sends the attributes with a different name, see <a href="logging_proxy_configurations.html#properties-for-changing-log-tags">Properties for Changing Log Tags</a>.
     <ul>
     <li><strong>source</strong>: A source is a unique platform that emits logs, such as an AWS EC2 instance or a node in Kubernetes.
 Ensure that logs, metrics, and traces are using the same string to identify the source.
 For example, use the same source for logs and metrics.</li>
-    <li><strong>application</strong>: Name of the application that emits the logs.  <br/>If you're also sending traces, use the same application name so you can drill down from the application map or Traces Browser to the Log Browser.
+    <li><strong>application</strong>: Name of the application that emits the logs.  <br/>If you're also sending traces, use the same application name so you can drill down from the application map or Traces Browser to the Logs Browser.</li>
-      <br/>If the `application` tag is not defined, we add the tag and set the value to `none`.</li>
     <li><strong>service</strong>: Name of the service that emits the log.
-     <br/>If you're also sending traces, use same service name in both paces tp drill down from the application map or traces browser to the Log Browser.
+     <br/>If you're also sending traces, use same service name in both paces tp drill down from the application map or traces browser to the Logs Browser.</li>
-    <br/>If the `service` tag is not defined, we add the tag and set the value to `none`.</li>
     <li><strong>exception, error_name</strong>: Name of any exception tag keys that the log shipper sends.
 Use the `customExceptionTags` proxy configuration property to add exception tags. </li>
     <li><strong>level, log level</strong>: Name of any error level tag keys that the log shipper sends.
 Use the `customLevelTags` proxy configuration property to add error level tags.</li>
     </ul>